 - The rates of seniors who adopt technology lag behind those of the overall population

 Although technology adoption rates among seniors still lags behind those of the overall population, experts believe this will gradually change over the next ten years.

 As all seniors begin to realize how important technology is, many local community colleges and churches are offering computer classes specifically for older Americans.
 Here are some of the advantages of computer classes for older adults:

 - Courses are geared toward older adult learners

 - Courses avoid or explain complex technical terms

 - Churches sometimes off classes free for members

 Though these may seem like simple tasks to younger people, they can be very daunting to seniors.
 These classes also provide a way for seniors to get out and meet other people their age.

-Seniors and technology have always struggled, but with the ease and convenience of these classes, it is stress-free to master all the basic skills.
-And, the senior community is responding in a very positive way, causing entrepreneurs to offer even more products and services designed specifically for older adults.
+Seniors have always generally struggled with technology, but with the ease and convenience of these classes, mastering all the basic skills is straightforward and stress-fee.
+The senior community is responding in a positive way, causing entrepreneurs to offer even more products and services designed specifically for older adults.

 Seniors and Technology: Providing a Social Network